Embracing Your Inner Child: A Journey Toward Healing and Self-Discovery

 What’s really happening:

-Your nervous system is basically saying:“If I can predict it, I can survive it.”
+Your nervous system is saying, “If I can predict it, I can survive it.”

 You might: